neboman11/Minecraft-Daemon/ideas/bukkit-spigot-paper-support.md

 ## Description

-The daemon should support running forge servers.
-This means managing the extra config files for both forge _and_ for the individual plugins.
+The daemon should support running bukkit/spigot/paper servers.
+This means managing the extra config files for both bukkit/spigot/paper _and_ for the individual plugins.